samarabbas/temporal-documentation-legacy/docs/06_javaclient/08_distributed_cron.md

 `ContinueAsNew`.
 One problem with that implementation is that if the workflow fails or times out, the cron would stop.

-To convert those workflows to make use of Cadence CronSchedule, all you need is to remove the delay timer and return without using
+To convert those workflows to make use of Temporal CronSchedule, all you need is to remove the delay timer and return without using
 `ContinueAsNew`.
 Then start the workflow with the desired CronSchedule.